tjolsen/YAFEL/README.md

 contact with me to discuss them.

-I'd like to give credit where it's due: this library was *heavily* inspired by the Deal.II library (https://github.com/dealii/dealii), which is maintained by Professor Wolfgang Bangerth at Texas A&M.
+I'd like to give credit where it's due: this library was *heavily* inspired by the Deal.II library (https://github.com/dealii/dealii), which is maintained by Professor Wolfgang Bangerth at Colorado State University (formerly Texas A&M).
 I had the privilege of using his library in a class, and it inspired me to really get my hands dirty learning what goes on in these codes.
 As such, many of the workflows in this library are similar to those in the Deal.II library,